-Every Singapore incorporated company must maintain minutes of the following meetings:
+Every Singapore incorporated company must maintain minutes of both shareholders’ meetings and directors’ meetings.

 Contents of the Minutes

-- The presence of quorum which is the minimum number of people the company requires to start the meeting.
-No meeting can continue without the requisite quorum.
+- The presence of quorum (the minimum number of people the company requires to start the meeting)

-- Whether the members had read the notice at the meeting or with the consent of the members
+- Whether or not the members had read the notice at the meeting or with the consent of the members

-- A summary statement by the Chairman at the meeting before the discussion of the business transactions.
-The company’s meeting commences with the introductory statements of the chairman.
+- A summary statement by the Chairman at the meeting before the discussion of the business transactions

 - Approval of business transactions (by means of resolutions) and whether the business was ordinary or special in nature: